SunnySuite/Sunny.jl/GettingStarted.md

 # The 'dot' (broadcast) syntax applies the function to all array elements one-by-one
 plot(xs, sin.(xs) ./ xs)
 ```
-This should eventually bring up a plotting window.
-The "time to first plot" should be of order 20 seconds.
+It might take about 20 seconds to bring up the plotting window.

-An exciting plotting package, [Makie](https://github.com/JuliaPlots/Makie.jl), is currently under heavy development.
-It supports interactive 3D graphics and customizable GUI elements like buttons and sliders.
+Sunny makes use of [Makie](https://github.com/JuliaPlots/Makie.jl) for its interactive 3D graphics.
 Install with
 ```
 pkg> add GLMakie
 pkg> test GLMakie